Don’t waste precious planet time.

-Now, let’s take a look at self-discipline.
-I have worked with tens of thousands of people in my workshops and seminars.
-If there is one common characteristic or problem behavior that is nearly universal, it is a lack of discipline; almost seems like it is a default.
+I have worked with thousands of people in my workshops and seminars.
+If there is one common characteristic or problem behavior that is nearly universal, it is a lack of self-discipline; almost seems like it is a default.
 Self-discipline is about controlling your desires and impulses while staying focused on what needs to get done to achieve your goal.
-It seems there is just not enough time to do everything I want to do!
-Yet, we have all the time there is.
-H. Jackson Brown Jr. writes, “Talent without discipline is like an octopus on roller skates.
-There’s plenty of movement, but you never know if it’s going to be forward, backwards or sideways.”
+It seems there is just not enough time to do everything you want to do!
+Yet, you have all the time there is.
 Discipline is choosing between what you want now and what you want most.
 Your discipline dictates your success in life.
-This will be covered in more detail in September’s blog on ‘Procrastination.’

-Jim Rohn wrote: “Learn to say no. Don’t let your mouth overload your back."
+Jim Rohn once wrote: “Learn to say no. Don’t let your mouth overload your back.”

 Do yourself a favor, stop being so available for everyone all the time.
 The following was sent to me and unfortunately, I have not been able to identify the source.
 “Don’t be afraid of losing people, be afraid of losing yourself by trying to please everyone around you.
 There may be situations where you may feel the urge to dampen the importance of your priorities because others don’t understand what and how you prioritize.
 Don’t worry, it’s natural.
 In fact, as being humans, there is that pull that encourages us to make others feel comfortable even at our own expense.
-It’s easy to over-commit, in order to please, to be cordial or just be nice.
-However, in most cases, it’s better to say no when you don’t have the time or resources, and more importantly when you’re just not interested.
-If anything, it shows maturity and respect for others.
-Unfortunately saying no isn’t always easy hence the reason there’s an urge to apologize.
-However, remember, there is no need to apologize - it’s okay to say no just like it’s okay to say yes.
-Remember, everybody is not your assignment.
-That’s why you’re drained.
+It’s easy to overcommit, in order to please, to be cordial or just be nice.
+Unfortunately saying no isn’t always easy, hence the reason there’s an urge to apologize.
+However, remember, there is no need to apologize-it’s okay to say no just like it’s okay to say yes.
+Remember, everybody is not your assignment; that’s often why you’re drained.”

-I love this quote from Ashleigh Brilliant, “There’s a wonderful method of relieving fatigue caused by overwork: it’s called rest.”
+I love this quote from Ashleigh Brilliant, “There’s a wonderful method of relieving fatigue caused by overwork; it’s called rest.”
 Life is all about balance.
 You don’t always need to be getting stuff done.
 Sometimes it’s perfectly okay, and absolutely necessary, to shut down, and do nothing.
 That’s the reason we have tomorrows.
-Besides the noble art of getting things done, there is the noble art of leaving things undone.
-The wisdom of life consists in the elimination of non-essentials.
+The wisdom of life consists in the elimination of nonessentials.
 Always remember, when you’re overwhelmed, only do what’s essential.
-I always tell people, “Dust is a protective coating for fine furniture.”
 William James once said, “The art of being wise is the art of knowing what to overlook.”
 The petty and the mundane steal much of our time.
 Too many of us are living for the wrong things.
 You can’t expect to have a high quality of life if you don’t make wellness a priority.
 If you don’t make time for your wellness, you will be forced to make time for your illness.
 Harvey MacKay notes, “Knowing when not to work is as important as knowing when to.”
 You must make self-care a priority, not a luxury.

 To realize the value of one year,